Highlights, suggested holiday ideas and recommended safaris

 In many ways, South Africa is the perfect holiday destination.
 With a warm, sunny climate, a huge diversity of wildlife and a stunning variety of landscapes, a South African holiday really can be whatever you want it to be.
 Whether you’re looking for a family getaway with plenty of activities to keep the kids entertained, a romantic retreat from the world or the wildlife adventure of a lifetime, South Africa can make it happen.

 Of course, South Africa is also famed for its wildlife.
-The Eastern Cape, at the far end of the Garden Route, offering Big Five game viewing in a malaria-free environment, making it perfect for families.
-Not only this, but in Addo Elephant Park you can even self drive through the bush roads, tracking wildlife at every turn.
+The Eastern Cape, at the far end of the Garden Route, offers Big Five game viewing in a malaria-free environment, making it perfect for families.
+Not only this, but in Addo Elephant Park you can even self-drive through the bush roads, tracking wildlife at every turn.

 Kruger is, by far, the most famous of South Africa’s National Parks and if you’re looking for a really authentic safari experience there’s nowhere quite like it.
 Taking guided sunrise and sunset safaris through the South African bush, you’ll be guaranteed the wildlife experience of a lifetime.